Add Customizations Post Installation

 - Under the header Changes, add a line to describe what you did.

 - On the next screen, click Merge pull request.

 - Click Delete branch to remove the branch we just merged.

 - Back in GitHub Desktop, choose Branch→Delete and confirm that you want to delete the branch

-- GitHub Desktop automatically takes you back to the master branch.
+- GitHub Desktop automatically takes you back to the main branch.
 Choose Repository→Pull to bring down the changes you merged from feature/local on GitHub.

 Lastly, in the GitHub menubar, choose Repository→Open in Visual Studio Code to open VS Code’s Terminal window, and delete your scratch org with this command: